syncfusion-content/uwp-docs/uwp/DataGrid/Unbound-Column.md

 ---
 layout: post
-title: Unbound Column in UWP DataGrid control | Syncfusion®
+title: Unbound Column in UWP SfDataGrid | Syncfusion®
-description: Learn here all about Unbound Column support in Syncfusion® UWP DataGrid (SfDataGrid) control and more.
+description: Learn about unbound columns in Syncfusion® UWP SfDataGrid.
+Display calculated, custom, or derived values that are not directly mapped to a data source.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Unbound Column in UWP DataGrid (SfDataGrid)
+# Unbound Column in UWP SfDataGrid

 SfDataGrid allows you to add **additional columns** which are **not bound with data object** from underlying data source.
 You can add unbound column using [GridUnBoundColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridUnBoundColumn.html) class.
 Unbound columns support for sorting, filtering, grouping, exporting and printing as normal columns.